Natovenator: Paleoenvironment

 The Barun Goyot Formation is regarded as Late Cretaceous in age (Upper Campanian) based on sediments and fossil content.
 This formation is mostly characterized by red beds, mostly light-coloured sands (yellowish, grey-brown, and to a lesser extent reddish) that are well-cemented.
 Sandy claystones (often red-coloured), siltstones, conglomerates, and large-scale trough cross-stratification in sands are also common across the unit.
 In addition, structureless, medium-grained, fine-grained and very fine-grained sandstones predominate in sediments of the Barun Goyot Formation.
 Overall geology of the formation indicates that sediments were deposited under relatively arid to semiarid climates in alluvial plain (flat land consisting of sediments deposited by highland rivers), lacustrine, and aeolian paleoenvironments, with addition of other short-lived water bodies.

-The Barun Goyot Formation was also home to many other vertebrates, including the ankylosaurids Saichania, Tarchia and Zaraapelta; alvarezsaurids Khulsanurus, Ondogurvel, and Parvicursor; birds Gobipipus, Gobipteryx and Hollanda; dromaeosaurids Kuru and Shri; fellow halszkaraptorine Hulsanpes; protoceratopsids Bagaceratops and Breviceratops; pachycephalosaurid Tylocephale; oviraptorids Conchoraptor, Heyuannia and Nemegtomaia; and the large sauropod Quaesitosaurus.
+The Barun Goyot Formation was also home to many other vertebrates, including the ankylosaurids Saichania, Tarchia and Zaraapelta; alvarezsaurids Khulsanurus, Ondogurvel, and Parvicursor; birds Gobipipus, Gobipteryx and Hollanda; dromaeosaurids Kuru and Shri devi; fellow halszkaraptorine Hulsanpes; protoceratopsids Bagaceratops and Breviceratops; pachycephalosaurid Tylocephale; oviraptorids Conchoraptor, Heyuannia and Nemegtomaia; and the large sauropod Quaesitosaurus.